CoolPeople/tictactoe/README.md

 This is a project in T-303-HUGB Hugbúnaðarfræði, at Reykjavík University, on fallsemester 2017.

 # Documentation
-Further documentation can be found under the file `docs`.
-The following documents are found there.
+Further documentation can be found under the folder `docs`  in the following documents:

 - **designReport.md** - The *Design report* is the inital plan we made when starting the project.
 - **devManual.md** - The *Development manual* is a guide how to set up the project to start working on it.